Notice of Pre-AIA or AIA Status

 Regarding claim 13

-The recitation “The system of claim 1, wherein: the motion-related aspect of the ego vehicle is the rate of the change of the speed of the ego vehicle, the current setting is for a first rate, controlled by the adaptive cruise control system, of the change of the speed of the ego vehicle, and the preferred setting is for a second rate, to be controlled by the adaptive cruise control system, of the change of the speed of the ego vehicle.” overcomes the art of record rendering the claims in manner specific enough to overcome the methods disclosed in the closest prior art, Labuhn et. al. (U.S. Publication No. 2010/0280728).
+The recitation “The system of claim 1, wherein: the motion-related aspect of the ego vehicle is a rate of a change of a speed of the ego vehicle, the current setting is for a first rate, controlled by the adaptive cruise control system, of the change of the speed of the ego vehicle, and the preferred setting is for a second rate, to be controlled by the adaptive cruise control system, of the change of the speed of the ego vehicle,” overcomes the art of record rendering the claims in manner specific enough to overcome the methods disclosed in the closest prior art, Labuhn et. al. (U.S. Publication No. 2010/0280728).
 The claim specifically overcomes the art of record, because of the limitation directed to the modification of an acceleration of the adaptive cruise control system.
 For example, Labuhn modified in view of the art of record discloses modification of a gap and speed of an adaptive cruise control system to override settings of the adaptive cruise control, however modifying the acceleration between a specified first and/or second value, corresponding to a rate of change of the vehicle speed, is not disclosed or rendered obvious in view of the art of record.
 The subject matter of the claims is therefore allowable.

-Regarding claim 19
+Regarding claim 24

-The recitation “determining that the first action is the override comprises determining that the first action is, within a duration of time less than a threshold duration of time, repeated.” overcomes the art of record rendering the claims in manner specific enough to overcome the methods disclosed in the closest prior art, Labuhn et. al. (U.S. Publication No. 2010/0280728).
+The recitation “an override ascertainment module including instructions that, when executed by the processor, cause the processor to determine, during an operation of an adaptive cruise control system, that an action, performed by an operator of an ego vehicle, is an override of the adaptive cruise control system by determining that the action is, within a duration of time less than a threshold duration of time, repeated;” overcomes the art of record rendering the claims in manner specific enough to overcome the methods disclosed in the closest prior art, Labuhn et. al. (U.S. Publication No. 2010/0280728).
 The claim specifically overcomes the art of record, because of the limitation directed to detecting an override of an adaptive cruise control system when an action is less than a threshold duration.
 For example, Labuhn discloses using criteria that includes a predetermined length of time of the presses for detecting an override, thus teaching away from the claimed invention, and the claim limitation is not disclosed or rendered obvious in view of the art of record.
 The subject matter of the claims is therefore allowable.

 Conclusion